bmhayward/Transcode/README.md

 7. Goto Step 1

 ## Acknowledgements
-A huge “thank you” to @Don Melton and the developers of the other tools used by this package.
+A huge “thank you” to @donmelton and the developers of the other tools used by this package.